Case study: Edublox increases nonverbal IQ by 25 points!

 Butcher is to knife as hairdresser is to

 - Performance IQ (also called nonverbal IQ) measures a person’s nonverbal reasoning, spatial processing skills, attentiveness to detail, and visual-motor coordination skills.
 Below is a question that would require nonverbal reasoning ability:

 - Full-scale IQ

-Edublox and Edublox Online Tutor specialize in multisensory educational interventions aimed at developing and automatizing the foundational skills of reading, spelling, mathematics and learning through cognitive development training.
+Edublox specializes in multisensory educational interventions aimed at developing and automatizing the foundational skills of reading, spelling, mathematics, and learning through cognitive development training.